-Timothy W. Riffe is a Principal in the Washington, D.C., office of Fish & Richardson.
-His practice emphasizes post-grant proceedings before the U.S. Patent Trial and Appeal Board (PTAB), patent litigation, strategic patent counseling and prosecution.
-Mr. Riffe has experience representing both patent owners and petitioners in inter partes review and covered business method review proceedings before the PTAB.
+Timothy W. Riffe is a principal in the Washington, D.C., office of Fish & Richardson P.C.
+His practice emphasizes complex patent litigation in U.S. district courts and the U.S. International Trade Commission (ITC) and post-grant proceedings before the Patent Trial and Appeal Board (PTAB).
+Mr. Riffe also advises clients in strategic patent counseling and prosecution.
+At the ITC, Mr. Riffe is a first-chair litigator and has led numerous litigations to victory.
+At the PTAB, Mr. Riffe has appeared in approximately 150 proceedings for both patent owners and petitioners across a multitude of technology areas.
 Mr. Riffe’s extensive litigation and prosecution/counseling experience combined with his post-grant practice allows Mr. Riffe to bring a wealth of knowledge across multiple disciplines within the intellectual property field to bear on his clients’ behalf.

-He has handled technical matters in such diverse fields as semiconductors, medical devices, power generation, disc drives, beverage dispensing, telecommunications, oil refining processes, software, and toys.
+He has handled technical matters in such diverse fields as oil refining processes, semiconductors, optical networking systems, lithium-ion batteries, medical devices, power generation, and telecommunications.

 Mr. Riffe assists in the management of patent portfolios for a variety of large and small technology clients.
 Mr. Riffe’s services include patent portfolio strategy and development, opinions on patent validity and infringement, patent landscape and freedom to operate (right to practice) studies.

-Prior to his legal career, Mr. Riffe worked as a design and process engineer for Michelin Tire Corporation and DuPont.
+Prior to his legal career, Mr. Riffe worked as a design and process engineer for Michelin Tire Corp. and DuPont.

 J.D., George Washington University Law School 2001